<< Yesterday

 1947 The Indians purchase Larry Doby from the Newark Eagles.
 Tomorrow, the 22-year-old center fielder will hit a home run in his last at-bat in the Negro Leagues before becoming the first black to play in the American League, appearing as a pinch-hitter against Chicago at Comiskey Park in two days.

 1948 Muskegon Clippers' center fielder Dick Lane hits five homers, including two in the fifth inning, when the team beats the Fort Wayne Generals, 28 to 6.
-The 21-year-old slugger goes 6-for-7, driving in ten runs in the Central League contest.
+The 21-year-old slugger goes 6-for-7, driving ten runs in the Central League contest.

 1949 At the Polo Grounds, New York southpaw Monty Kennedy, en route to a 16-0 rout of the Dodgers, hits a grand slam.
 Another 51 seasons will pass before Shawn Estes becomes the next Giants hurler to go deep with the bases loaded in 2000.

-1965 As part of the Farmer's Night festivities, which attracts the largest crowd in nearly two years, at Municipal Stadium, A's pitcher Diego Segui rides Charlie O., the team's mule mascot, to the mound at the start of the game against the Twins.
+1965 As part of the Farmer's Night festivities at Municipal Stadium, which attracts the largest crowd in nearly two years, A's pitcher Diego Segui rides Charlie O., the team's mule mascot, to the mound at the start of the game against the Twins.
 The promotion features a milking contest between Kansas City's first baseman Ken Harrelson and Minnesota right-hander Al Worthington and a greased pig competition for the fans.

 1965 After pinch-hitting a home run in a 10-8 loss to Cincinnati, the Phillies place Frank Thomas on waivers due to his confrontation with Dick Allen, the reigning National League Rookie of the Year, who is batting .341.
 The veteran outfielder and the third baseman exchanged words during batting practice before the Phillies' game against Cincinnati at Connie Mack Stadium, before their infamous fistfight, with teammates forbidden to provide details of the incident to the press without facing a stiff fine imposed by the club.